-- Option 1 Pay as classes are taken - I will be billed when I register for new classes and pays full price of the class before the class starts. - Option 2 Pay in two equal payments as I register for a class(es)
+- Option 1 Pay as classes are taken I will be billed when I register for new classes and pays full price of the class before the class starts. - Option 2 Pay in two equal payments as I register for a class(es)

 I will be billed when I register for a new class(es) and will pay one half (1/2) of the tuition and any fees upon registration.
 The second half will be paid 30 days later.
 No interest will be charged on the unpaid balance; however, a late fee of \$20 will be assessed on each past due payment.
-If payment and late fee(s) is not made within 30 days of due date, the student will be placed on Financial Hold and will not be allowed to register for future classes. - Option 3 Discontinued for new applicants/students effective 1 October 2018 - Option 4 Initial \$300 payment with monthly payments of \$200
+If payment and late fee(s) is not made within 30 days of due date, the student will be placed on Financial Hold and will not be allowed to register for future classes.
+NOTE: Students who receive 3rd party payments for their programs such as VA Benefits, corporate reimbursement, etc. are not eligible to use Option 2. - Option 3 Discontinued for new applicants/students effective October 1, 2018 - Option 4 Initial \$300 payment with monthly payments of \$300 until all tuition and fees are paid.
+Effective June 19, 2020.

 I will pay an initial payment of \$300.00 toward the total tuition and fees for the degree program in a single payment by the start date of the first class.
-The remaining balance of tuition and fees will be paid at the rate of \$200.00 per month.
+The remaining balance of tuition and fees will be paid at the rate of \$300.00 per month.
 The monthly payments will begin the month after the initial payment.
 Payments are due on the 1st or 15th of each month until the full amount is paid, including any optional tuition or fees I agree to add.
 I understand that all tuition and fees must be paid before I will be allowed to graduate.
 No interest will be charged on the unpaid balance; however, a late fee of \$20 will be assessed on each past due payment.
 If payment and late fee(s) is not made within 30 days of due date, the student will be placed on Financial Hold and will not be allowed to register for future classes.
+NOTE: Students who receive 3rd party payments for their programs such as VA Benefits, corporate reimbursement, etc. are not eligible to use Option 4.